 A provisional patent application is short (5-10 pages) and written plainly, avoiding the difficult legalese found in regular patent applications.
 Because of this, the PPA costs a fraction of the non-provisional application and involves far less work.
 Though relatively easy to complete, the PPA provides valuable protection to the inventor by allowing use of the “patent pending” label for a period of 12 months.

 Filing the non-provisional patent application within 12 months also allows the inventor to use the date of originally filing the PPA to help defend against claims of infringement by other similar inventions.
 The provisional patent application must, through drawings and written word, describe in detail how your invention is made and what it does.

-Although a provisional patent application does not entitle the applicant to a patent, it does allow the investor to protect his invention while shopping it around and determining whether to pursue a non-provisional patent.
+Although a provisional patent application does not entitle the applicant to a patent, it does allow the inventor to protect his invention while shopping it around and determining whether to pursue a non-provisional patent.
 The PPA is not permanent.
-In order to maintain protection for your invention, a full application must be made within 12 months and approved by the US Patent and Trademark Office.
+In order to maintain protection for your invention, a full application must be made within 12 months and approved by the U.S. Patent and Trademark Office.

 Truth About Provisional Patent Applications

 A poorly completed provisional patent application will at best provide you with no benefit.
-At worst, it can be used as evidence that as of the date of filing the provisional patent application, there really was no invention or that the invention was only an idea and therefore not eligible for protection.
+At worst, it can be used as evidence that as of the date of filing the provisional patent application, there really was no invention or the invention was only an idea and, therefore, not eligible for protection.

 Drawings in a Provisional Patent Application